-2. Immediate Korean Terms for Family
+1. Immediate Family – Korean Terms for Parents

 Original Korean Sentence